-Assembly is a powerful ally in your data science workflow, particularly when it comes to analyzing user data.
-This guide will walk you through how to use Assembly for various stages of the data science process, from preprocessing to visualization and interpretation.
+Factory is a powerful ally in your data science workflow, particularly when it comes to analyzing user data.
+This guide will walk you through how to use Factory for various stages of the data science process, from preprocessing to visualization and interpretation.

 Getting Started